2cubs/lib2cubs-lowlevel-com/README.md

 content.

-This mechanism does not define the particular High-Level interpretation or meaning, So anybody who want's to implement their own High-Level protocol are fully welcome.
+This mechanism does not define the particular High-Level interpretation or meaning, So anybody who wants to implement their own High-Level protocol are fully welcome.
 Such separation of the levels allow to do not limit others to our way of thinking (by using only json for messages/RPCs exchange) and to do not limit ourselves to use XML or YAML in case of our need.